awsdocs/amazon-sagemaker-developer-guide/doc_source/interface-vpc-endpoint.md

 # Connect to SageMaker Through a VPC Interface Endpoint<a name="interface-vpc-endpoint"></a>

-You can connect directly to the SageMaker API or to the SageMaker Runtime through an [interface endpoint](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpce-interface.html) in your Virtual Private Cloud \(VPC\) instead of connecting over the internet\.
+You can connect directly to the SageMaker API or to the SageMaker Runtime through an [interface endpoint](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpce-interface.html) in your Virtual Private Cloud \(VPC\) instead of connecting over the public internet\.
 When you use a VPC interface endpoint, communication between your VPC and the SageMaker API or Runtime is conducted entirely and securely within the AWS network\.

 The SageMaker API and Runtime support [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html) \(Amazon VPC\) interface endpoints that are powered by [AWS PrivateLink](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html#what-is-privatelink)\.
 Each VPC endpoint is represented by one or more [Elastic Network Interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) with private IP addresses in your VPC subnets\.